Deliver One Time Only

 Ocimum sanctum – 20:1 concentrate

-Ocimum sanctum, also known as Holy Basil, is Queen of Herbs, a medicinal plant found in India that is considered sacred by the Hindus for its legendary healing properties.
+Ocimum sanctum, also known as Tulsi and Holy Basil, is the Queen of Herbs.
+This medicinal plant found in India is considered sacred by the Hindus for its legendary healing properties.
 Its Sanskrit name, Tulsi, means “incomparable one.”

 Ayurvedic and other traditional medicine systems suggest Ocimum sanctum may support: